Wayne B. Phillips: 1985 Ashes

-Phillips was one of the few Australian players to return home with his reputation enhanced during the 1985 Ashes tour, which Australia lost 3–1.
-An innings of 91 in the first Test came close to saving the game for Australia, and in the second he made 21 in the first innings and came to the wicket in the second when Australia were 5/65 chasing 127 runs to win.
-He scored 29 in a partnership of 51 runs with Allan Border, taking Australia in sight of victory.
+Phillips played as keeper in all three ODIs, which Australia won 2–1, then he scored 126 against Leicestershire.
+In the first test Phillips scored 30 and 91 - his second innings (over three hours and 11 minutes) came close to saving the game for Australia.
+In the second test Phillips made 21 in the first innings and came to the wicket in the second when Australia were 5/65 chasing 127 runs to win (Australia had famously lost two tests due to second innings collapses during the 1981 Ashes).
+He scored 29 off 32 balls in a partnership of 51 runs with Allan Border, taking Australia in sight of victory.
+The Age called Phillips "superb in a crisis."